Real-time Capable Learning-based Visual Tool Pose Correction via Differentiable Simulation: Results and Discussion

-The gradient descent method requires a varying number of iterations (see Table~\ref{tab:speed}) to meet the alignment threshold.
-It requires 100 iterations at the beginning of the trajectory, and consequently requires only a few iterations to track the trajectory.
-However, the frame rate is highly dependent on the number of iterations required to achieve alignment.
-Alternatively, Liang et al.~\cite{liang2025differentiable} proposed only applying the optimization-based correction once at the beginning of the operation to circumvent the lack of realtime speed.
-However, in real surgery, the encoder errors are accumulated over time while movements are performed, this could result in drift in such a one-off calibration approach.
+The gradient descent method required a varying number of iterations to meet the alignment threshold.
+It required 100 iterations at the beginning of the trajectory, and consequently required only a few iterations to track the trajectory.
+However, the frame rate was highly dependent on the number of iterations required to achieve alignment.
+Alternatively, Liang et al.~\cite{liang2025differentiable} propose only applying the optimization-based correction once at the beginning of the operation to circumvent the lack of real-time speed.
+However, in real surgery, there are situations in which these errors do not remain constant.
+The error distribution approximate a mixture of Gaussians, as shown in Fig.~\ref{fig:PDF}.
+This could result in drift in one-off calibration approaches.
+In our particular dataset, we observed that gravity interacted with transmission backlash, exacerbating inaccuracies in the \acrshort{ecm} joint angles as it moved through a steep vertical position.